Filipovic13/Rad/README.md

   2. tuned balanced
   3. tuned balanced with threshold changed using closest topleft method
   4. tuned balanced with threshold changed using youden method

-# Diabetes Prediction Project

-This project focuses on building a classification model to predict whether a person has diabetes based on features like age, BMI, blood pressure, and other health-related indicators.

-...
-(Your previous text here)

 ## Results of the models